ssc-maire/AniMAIRE-public/README.md

 ```
 where `DF_to_use` is the Pandas DataFrame outputted by a run of `AniMAIRE` and altitude is one of the altitudes in kilometers supplied to/outputted by the run.

-To use this function to create a map of the isotropic situation as given as an example above, you could run
+To use the matplotlib function to create a map of the isotropic situation as given as an example above, you could run
 ```
 from AniMAIRE import dose_plotting import matplotlib.pyplot as plt